KORabdi/Kino/README.md

 This is test Nette application where I made API for the future project.
 You can test is right now on demo website http://mojeapi.funsite.cz/

-API:
+#API:
 GET   - /translations - Out put is JSON response with translations data.
-#Here you need to autheticate
+//Here you need to autheticate
-#TODO: User registration API
+//TODO: User registration API
 POST  - /user/login - To login via API, send POST request with body: name='Your name' and password='Your password'.
 Server will save the session and log in to your services.

 POST  - /user/logout - To logout via API.